- Twenty course units (students who enter the program with previous graduate work may be eligible to transfer some credits toward the Ph.D.)

 The Department publishes the prestigious literary journal the Hispanic Review.
 Each year, a number of graduate students in Spanish have the opportunity to work as assistant editors.

-The Hispanic Studies Graduate Student Group, the graduate student organization of the Spanish Department, works to enhance the general welfare of graduate students in both intellectual and practical terms.
+The Hispanic Studies Graduate Student Group, the graduate student organization of the Spanish and Portuguese Department, works to enhance the general welfare of graduate students in both intellectual and practical terms.
 This group helps to organize Department-sponsored lectures and colloquia, organizes an annual graduate student colloquium, and publishes a journal of its proceedings.

 Graduate students have the opportunity to live and work as resident advisors at the Gregory House, an undergraduate campus dormitory that is staffed by native speakers, graduate students, and faculty members from participating departments in French, Spanish, Italian, and German.
 In addition to communal dining for House residents, each floor offers weekly coffee hours for informal conversation, movies, and other social events.